emilijadj/emilijadj/README.md

 - 👋 Hi, I’m @emilijadj
-- 🌱 Studying at University Mediterranean Faculty for informational technogoly and University of Leon with Erasmus+ programme. 👩‍🎓
+- 🌱 Studying at University Mediterranean Faculty for informational technogoly.

 <!---
 emilijadj/emilijadj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.